 A number of associations are recognised, which may result in investigation and identification of the abnormal vessel.
 They include:

-- congenital heart defects are present in 4.4% of patients with CHD 3
+- congenital heart defects are present in 4.4% of patients with left-sided SVC 3

 A left-sided SVC forms when the left anterior cardinal vein is not obliterated during normal fetal development.
 The persistent left-sided SVC passes anterior to the left hilum and lateral to the aortic arch before rejoining the circulatory system.
 There are a number of possible drainage sites: